jfernsler/ASRS_Classifier/writeup.md

 * aircraft equipment problem critical. deviation, discrepancy - procedural far. deviation, discrepancy - procedural maintenance. deviation, discrepancy - procedural published material, policy.
 * aircraft equipment problem less severe. deviation - altitude crossing restriction not met. deviation - altitude undershoot. deviation, discrepancy - procedural published material, policy. deviation, discrepancy - procedural mel, cdl. deviation, discrepancy - procedural far. deviation, discrepancy - procedural clearance. inflight event, encounter weather, turbulence. other exp lvl tech flying

+CORRECT PREDICTION.
 The model is correctly assess the narrative as an equipment problem.
 Additionally one can see how the combination of anomaly selections can create a huge potential of issues to wade through.
+Given he 'critical' and 'less severe' tags in the anomaly cluster, this illustrates how professional finetuning and labeling would help this system.
 ___
 example 2 - Inference at narrative index 55 (```a3_main.py -po 55```):
 ```